 Miscellaneous

-reported.
+Edema of the face and extremities has been reported.
 Other reactions which have occurred with intermittent dosage regimens include "flu syndrome" (such as episodes of fever, chills, headache, dizziness, and bone pain), shortness of breath, wheezing, decrease in blood pressure and shock.
-The "flu syndrome" may also appear if rifampin is taken irregularly by the patient or if daily administration is resumed after a drug
+The "flu syndrome" may also appear if rifampin is taken irregularly by the patient or if daily administration is resumed after a drug free interval.

-OVERDOSAGE:

-Signs and Symptoms Nausea, vomiting, abdominal pain, pruritus, headache, and increasing lethargy will probably occur within a short time after ingestion; unconsciousness may occur when there is severe hepatic disease.
+Signs and Symptoms

+Nausea, vomiting, abdominal pain, pruritus, headache, and increasing lethargy will probably occur within a short time after ingestion; unconsciousness may occur when there is severe hepatic disease.
 Transient increases in liver enzymes and/or bilirubin may occur.
-Brownish-red or orange discoloration of the skin, urine, sweat, saliva, tears, and feces will occur, and its intensity is proportional to the amount ingested Liver enlargement, possibly with tenderness, can develop within a few hours after severe overdosage; bilirubin levels may increase and jaundice may develop rapidly.
+Brownishred or orange discoloration of the skin, urine, sweat, saliva, tears, and feces will occur, and its intensity is proportional to the amount ingested.

+Liver enlargement, possibly with tenderness, can develop within a few hours after severe overdosage: bilirubin levels may increase and jaundice may develop rapidly.
 Hepatic involvement may be more marked in patients with prior impairment of hepatic function.
 Other physical findings remain essentially normal.
-A direct effect upon the hematopoietic system, electrolyte levels, or acid-base balance is unlikely.
+A direct effect upon the hematopoietic system, electrolvte levels, or acid-base balance is unlikely.

 Facial or periorbital edema has also been reported in pediatric patients.
-Hypotension, sinus tachycardia, ventricular arrhythmias, seizures and cardiac arrest were reported in some fatal cases.
-Acute Toxicity The minimum acute lethal or toxic dose is not well established.
+Hypotension, sinus tachycardia, ventricular arrhythmias, sei zures and cardiac arrest were reported in some fatal cases

+Acute Toxicitv

+The minimum acute lethal or toxic dose is not well established.
 However, nonfatal acute overdoses in adults have been reported with doses ranging from 9 to 12 gm rifampin.
 Fatal acute overdoses in adults have been reported with doses ranging from 14 to 60 gm.
 Alcohol or a history of alcohol abuse was involved in some of the fatal and nonfatal reports.
+Nonfatal overdoses in pediatric patients ages 1 to 4 years old of 100 mg/kg for one to two doses has been reported.

+Treatment

-Nonfatal overdoses in pediatric patients ages 1 to 4 years old of 100 mg/kg for one to two doses has been reported Treatment Intensive support measures should be instituted and individual symptoms treated as they arise.
-The airway should be secured and adequate respiratory exchange established.
+Intensive support measures should be instituted and individual symptoms treated as they arise.
+The airway should be secured and ade quate respiratory exchange established.
 Since nausea and vomiting are likely to be present, gastric lavage within the first 2 to 3 hours after ingestion is probably preferable to induction of emesis.
-Following evacuation of the gastric contents, the instillation of activated charcoal slurry into the stomach may help absorb any remaining drug from the gastrointestinal tract.
-Antiemetic medication may be required to control severe nausea and vomiting.
+Following evacuation of the gastric contents, the instillation of activated charcoal slurry into the stomach may help absorb any remaining drug from the gastrointestinal tract Antiemetic medication may be required to control severe nausea and vomiting.

 Active diuresis (with measured intake and output) will help promote excretion of the drug.

-For severe cases, extracorporeal hemodialysis may be required.
-If this is not available, peritoneal dialysis can be used along with forced diuresis DOSAGE AND ADMINISTRATION:
+For severe cases, extracorporeal hemodialy sis may be required.
+If this is not available, peri toneal dialysis can be used along with forced diuresis

+DOSAGE AND ADMINISTRATION: